 The Doctor snorted.
 That entire notion was absolutely ridiculous.
 Well, maybe not the entire notion; he had no doubt some being or another out there would want to keep him away from something.
 But not this; there was no reason for it.
 Besides, it wasn't very easy to keep him away from anything.
 He tended to go precisely where he wasn't wanted.

 The strange feeling receded slightly.
 Or perhaps he was just getting used to it.
-Either way, the Doctor pushed forward, not knowing what he was getting into and grinning because of that.
+Either way, the Doctor pushed forward, not knowing what he was getting into and grinning for that very reason.

 A/N: I'm aware that Dr. Westphalen is a bit out of character, given her invented interest (along with, undoubtedly, my own unintentional mistakes), but I'll just ask that you bear with me until that's sorted, all right?